ArtifexSoftware/mupdf/platform/android/viewer/ReadMe.txt

 ('ant.bat debug install' on Windows) and that will copy MuPDF into the emulator where you can run it from the launchpad screen.

-17) To see debug messages from the emulator (including stdout/stderr from our app), execute:
+17) To see debug messages from the device (physical or emulated) (including stdout/stderr from our app), execute:

        adb logcat